The Admission Process

 Holistic Review

 The GGE evaluates applicants using holistic review, which is an evidence-based approach to identify people that are likely to be successful in ecology research, regardless of what ecology research opportunities may have been available to them prior to their application.
-You can increase your likelihood of being admitted by specifically addressing the following criteria in your application essay.
+Students can increase their likelihood of being admitted by specifically addressing the following criteria in their application essay.
 Criteria considered include:

 • Creativity and innovation.
 Applicant proposes and/or demonstrates a history of creativity and innovation in approaching science and/or problem-solving.